-Specific requirements for each certificate are outlined in the College's curriculum guides, available from advisors, the Counseling, Advising and Career Center and the Enrollment Services Office.
+Specific requirements for each certificate are outlined in the College's curriculum guides, available from advisors, Counseling & Student Success, and the Enrollment Services Office.

 Associate degrees are generally designed to span two years (90 credits) of full-time study.
 It may take longer to complete a degree if you need to polish rusty skills, if you attend part-time, or if you choose to take more electives than allowed in the degree.
 EvCC offers several degree options:

 - Associate in Arts and Sciences - Direct Transfer Agreement: The designated transfer degree, accepted by many institutions in Washington and Oregon.
 Click here for a full description of the AAS - DTA degree plan.

 - Associate in Arts and Sciences - Option I: Designed for transfer to selected institutions in selected majors.